On this page

 In the Netherlands you need to pay excise duties (accijns) on tobacco products.
 Manufacturers, traders and importers have to pay excise duties to the Dutch Tax and Customs Administration (Belastingdienst).
 The excise duties are incorporated in the price paid by the consumer.
 You can find the tariffs on the Tax and Customs Administration’s website (in Dutch).
 You must file excise duty and consumer tax with the Tax and Customs Administration.

-Please note: from 1 April 2020 there will be an extra raise in excise duties on tobacco products.
-For a packet of cigarettes for instance, this raise will amount to 1 euro per packet.
+Please note: from 1 April 2020, there has been an extra raise in excise duties on tobacco products.
+For a packet of cigarettes for instance, this raise amounts to 1 euro per packet.

 Inspection and fines

 The Netherlands Food and Consumer Product Safety Authority (NVWA) performs inspections to check if you abide by the rules.
 They will do this for instance by having a young buyer visit your shop.
 If you fail to verify their age on making a sale, you will get a fine or a ban from selling tobacco products.